vdutat/nuxeo-custom-service-startup-event/README.md

 ## About / Synopsis

-This plugin demonstrate how to implement a new service that produces an event named `nuxeoPlatformStarted` when the **Nuxeo Platform** is started.
-This allows you to e.g. define an **event Handler** that is triggered by the event, when the **Nuxeo Platform** is up and running.
+This plugin demonstrates how to implement a new service that produces an event named `nuxeoPlatformStarted` when the **Nuxeo Platform** is started.
+This allows you to e.g. define an **event handler** that is triggered by the event when the **Nuxeo Platform** is up and running.

 It was generated with the following commands:
 ```